aci-ref/facilitation_leading_practices/activities/05-assistance.md

 the Facilitator, assistance communication should be clear to the researcher and be performed in a professional manner.
-Furthermore, as the primary goal of facilitation is to truly accelerate research, assistance strategies should clearly communicate approaches and solutions that will enhance each researcher’s capabilities in the use of ACI resources and empower the researcher to achieve more into the future.
+Furthermore, as the primary goal of facilitation is to truly accelerate research, assistance strategies should clearly communicate approaches, enhance each researcher’s capabilities, and empower the researcher to achieve more in the use of ACI resources into the future.
 We discuss below these overall considerations, which apply to multiple assistance contexts covered below, including "[Addressing User-reporting Issues](#issues)", "[Assistance for Non-issue Support Requests](#non-issue)", and